CloudLabsAI-Azure/Azure-AI-Foundry-Workshop/Labs/Exercise-3.md

    ![](../images/ai11.png)

 ### Task 4: Phi-4 Model with AI Project Client

+In this task, you will configure the Phi-4 model in the .env file and run a notebook to explore its output using the AI Project Client.

 1. Let's explore the Phi-4 model by clicking on the  link which directs to the Phi-4 notebook.